Prawns and pawns are easily confused words.

 Pawn has multiple forms:

 - Pawn the verb means to sell something you own in exchange for cash.
-The pawn shop who buys your stuff resells it to someone else, or you can come back when you have the money and buy it back.
+The pawn shop who buys your stuff holds it.
+There’s a period when you can come back when you have the money and buy it back.
 If you don’t come back, they can resell it to someone else.

 - Pawn the noun means pieces on a chess board.
-They are the smallest, lowest worth pieces on the board, and they form the front line for each player.
+They are the smallest, lowest worth pieces on the board.
+They form “the front line” for each player’s pieces.